azap2124/e-commerce_study/README.md

 AS medium_average
 WHERE countries_level = 'medium';
 ```
-* There's a significant difference of revenues between products that ship to less than 29 countries and products that ship to more than 61 countries.
 ### Is there a relationship between merchant profile pictures and sales?
 * There's a significant difference between products where merchants have profile pictures to those who don't
 * Products where merchants have a profile pictures sold a lot more units than those who don't have a profile picture